Feedback

 To test I2C or SPI you would need external components.
 You could follow the instructions in these lessons for I2C and SPI.

-The solution for this exercise can be found in the GitHub repository, lesson3/inter_less3_exer2_solution.
+The solution for this exercise can be found in the GitHub repository, l3/l3_e2_sol of whichever version you are using.

 Register an account